ihsn/SDCPractice/measure_risk.rst

 individual risk.
-Setting the threshold can be absolute (e.g., all those individuals who have a disclosure risk higher than 0.05 or 5%) or relative (e.g., all those individuals with risks higher than the upper quartile of individual risk).
-Example 4.13 shows how, using *R*, one would count the number of observations with an individual re-identification risk higher than 5%.
+Setting the threshold can be absolute (e.g., all those individuals who have a disclosure risk higher than 0.05 or 5%) or relative (e.g., all those individuals with risks higher than the upper quartile of individual risk). :numref:`code413` shows how, using *R*, one would count the number of observations with an individual re-identification risk higher than 5%.
 In the example, no individual has a higher disclosure risk than 0.05.

-Example 4.13: Number of individuals with individual risk higher than the threshold 0.05
 .. code-block:: R
+   :linenos:
+   :caption: Number of individuals with individual risk higher than the threshold 0.05
+   :name: code413

     sum(sdcInitial@risk$individual[,1] > 0.05)

 	[1] 0